-Edwin Milton “Ed” Sabol came home from WWII and took a job selling topcoats.
-He was good at it and provided a decent living for his family, but his heart was elsewhere.
+Edwin Milton “Ed” Sabol came home from world war 2 and took a job selling topcoats.
+He was good at it and provided a decent living for his family, but his heart wasn’t in it.
 What he liked more than anything, was to watch his son Steve play high school football.

 Sabol would take a motion picture camera, a wedding gift, and film the games.
-He found that he had a knack for it, and founded a small film production company called Blair Motion Pictures, named after his daughter, Blair.
+He discovered he had a knack for it, and founded a small film production company called Blair Motion Pictures, named after his daughter, Blair.

-The league’s 14 owners rejected commissioner Pete Rozelle’s proposal to buy Sabol out, instead giving him $20,000 apiece in seed money to shoot all NFL games and produce a highlight film for each team.
+Commissioner Pete Rozelle proposed the NFL buy Sabol out the league’s 14 owners disagreed.
+Instead, each franchise gave him $20,000 in seed money to shoot all NFL games and produce a highlight film for each team.

-NFL Films production style is unmistakable: the “tight to the spiral” shot of the ball leaving the quarterback’s hand, the on-the-field close-ups and slow motion shots, all of it “mic’d up” in a way that let you hear every hit, every sound, as if you were on the field.
+NFL Films production style is unmistakable: the “tight to the spiral” shot of the ball leaving the quarterback’s hand, the on-the-field close-ups and slow motion shots, all of it “mic’d up” in a way you could hear every hit, every sound, as if you were personally on the field.

 With the orchestral score and the stentorian tones of John Facenda’s narration, “the voice of God”: “They call it pro football.
 They play it under the autumn moon, in the heat of a Texas afternoon.”
 NFL Films became “the greatest in-house P.R. machine in pro sports history” according to Salon.com television critic Matt Zoller Seitz.
 “An outfit that could make even a tedious stalemate seem as momentous as the battle for the Alamo.”